-How to plan a surprise vacation
+How to plan an unforgettable surprise trip

 Giving the gift of a surprise holiday is one of the best things I’ve ever done.
 When my dad turned 70, I knew immediately what to get him: a birthday surprise trip he’d always remember.
 Both he, and my mum, are keen travelers, so it was more a gift for them than just for him.